 Perhaps that’s why the two founders, Anna Downey and Paulo Ricca, come up with eclectic ways to describe their business concept: Apple's Genius Bar for marketing, or “a bit like McDonald’s”, even though their shop on Shoreditch high street hardly feels like a fast food restaurant.
 It’s a cross between a gleaming white Apple store and a new startup office, complete with house plants, modular furniture and a fridge stocked with Japanese Asahi beer and juice made from wonky fruit.

-Just as McDonald’s is the go-to burger bar for the masses, Buzzbar wants to do the same for super-early stage startups seeking marketing advice who can’t afford a hefty bill for an agency.
+Just as McDonald’s is the go-to burger bar for the masses, Buzzbar wants to be the go to startup marketing agency for super-early stage startups seeking marketing advice, who can’t afford a hefty bill for an agency.
 The team is trying to harness the same values to offer an affordable and reliable service where customers always know what they’re getting.
 This time that customer is Sifted on a reconnaissance mission, inadvertently subjecting our own new media venture to Buzzbar’s scrutiny (more on that later).

 East London HR consultancy, People Up, offers a free drop-in clinic for startups who care about, but can’t afford, advice on “people” issues.